ivancuric/css-selector-performance/Optimizing CSS.md

 We won't be going into JavaScript performance and compositing, but will focus instead on the purple part - style parsing and laying out the elements.

-After constructing the DOM and CSSOM, the brow
+After constructing the DOM and CSSOM, the browser needs to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0ODE1MDU0XX0=
+eyJoaXN0b3J5IjpbNjAwNDI0MjYwXX0=
 -->